BasantElsaey/E-commerce_NestJs/README.md

 [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.

 This is E-commerce project developed using NestJS framework.
-It is a full-stack application that allows users to manage their products, categories, reviews, and orders.
+It is a backend API application that allows users to manage their products, categories, reviews, and orders.

 ## Features